Medea (431 BCE)

 Medea is easily the most vengeful character in all of western literature.
 The carnage is monumental.
 She kills everyone in her family to inflict pain on her faithless husband and spares him only so that he can feel the pain of losing his children.
-Euripides wants to depict the First Noble Truth that the Buddha had discovered but using a different approach.
+Euripides is depicting the First Noble Truth that the Buddha discovered but using a different approach.